lhbflora/Bike_Project/README.md

 gmaps is a plugin for including interactive Google maps in the IPython Notebook.\n Here we use Jupyter Notebook to create a heatmap of bike stations in New York according to the frequency of utilization.

-First of all,  count the frequency with SQL server query
+First of all,  counting the frequency with SQL server query
 ```sql
 select  distinct  [start_station_latitude],[start_station_longitude],[start_station_latitude] + ',' +[start_station_longitude] as [start_position], count(*) as [Weight]
 from[dbo].[CitiBikedata-2015]